cakephp/docs/en/migrations.rst

 Migrations
 ##########

-Migrations is another plugin supported by the core team that helps you do schema changes in your database by writing PHP files that can be tracked using your version control system.
+Migrations is a plugin supported by the core team that helps you do schema changes in your database by writing PHP files that can be tracked using your version control system.

 It allows you to evolve your database tables over time.
 Instead of writing schema modifications in SQL, this plugin allows you to use an intuitive set